Mayze123/cloudlunacy-deployment-agent/cloudlunacy-agent-integration-guide.md

 - Authentication is required for most endpoints
 - HTTPS is used for all API communications
 - The CloudLunacy Front Server handles certificate creation and renewal
-- HAProxy Data Plane API manages all proxy configuration
+- Traefik manages all proxy configuration dynamically
 - Keep the agent ID and key secure as they provide administrative access

 ## Error Handling